There are many jobs and businesses that are recession-proof so you can still make money during hard times!

 Becoming a Virtual Assistant

-Some VA platforms that advertise freelance work include:
+Some virtual assistant platforms that advertise freelance jobs include:

 Offering Services on Fiverr

-Fiverr is an extremely popular gig platform where professionals like writers, designers, video makers, and voice artists can all make extra income doing independent work with the right Fiverr marketing strategy.
+Fiverr is an extremely popular gig platform where professionals like writers, designers, video makers, and voice artists can all make extra income as independent contractors with the right Fiverr marketing strategy.

-Fiverr did initially introduce $5 gig jobs, but the platform has since grown, allowing you to establish your own service packages to earn more money, create an authoritative profile that attracts businesses, and grow your business on one platform.
+Fiverr did initially introduce $5 gig jobs, but the platform has since grown, allowing you to establish your own service packages to earn money, create an authoritative profile that attracts businesses, and grow your own freelance business on one platform.

 You can learn more about Fiverr and the new Fiverr Business platform and how to become one of the successful freelance workers there by visiting their website.

-Leveraging Your Past Experience on Upscale Gig Marketplaces
+Leveraging Your Past Experience on Upscale Gig Apps

 If you have an impressive resume and past experience with major companies, you may want to instead leverage your experience to land higher-paying clients that require an independent worker of your caliber.